munificent/magpie/doc/site/markdown/language/flow-control.markdown

     :::magpie
     var num = Int parse(someString)
     let num then
-        // in here we've created a new variable "num" with
+        // In here we've created a new variable "num" with
         // the same value as the outer one, but the type-
-        // checker knows its type cannot be Nothing num abs
+        // checker knows its type cannot be Nothing. num abs
     end

 <p class="future">
-Magpie doesn't currently have anything like "switch".
-Open classes and dynamic dispatch cover a little bit of that ground, but it could still use something in that area.
-The plan is for full pattern matching instead of just switch (the old C# Magpie has that), but it will probably be a while before that's in place.
-It's... trickier... in a dynamic language.
+Need to document pattern-matching syntax here.
 </p>

 ### Loops